Estimated reading time: 5 minutes

 An example of this would be someone who has only had exposure to five-star hotels, and then they might stay at a two-star hotel.

-There are definite benefits of embracing complaints.
+There are definite benefits to embracing complaints.
 Let’s talk about why you should commit to resolving customer complaints.

 5 Reasons You Should Welcome Customer Complaints!